 We had made the parade trek, partially blind and without a fall.
 The scent of fire truck fuel, apple cider and donuts was in the air — ahhh, comfort scents.
 I spied that doll.
 It was mine.

 Muffled announcements had this kid spinning, especially from inside this now dizzying sweat-infested, blinding mask.
 But in character I stayed, as it was my plan to, with the announcement of my win, unmask my sorry little self, take a bow, take my doll and exit, firehouse garage stage left, with my mommy.

 But, noooooooo!
 The cutesie kid costume got MY doll.
 I got a rock … or some coloring book and an honorable mention.

 OK, so I never got over it.
-But I also never got over the glory of being a kid and then raising a full-on Halloween spirited kid in Fair Haven at Halloween parade time.
+But I also never got over the glory of being a kid and then raising a full-on Halloween-spirited kid (who got into the ghoulish costuming like a pro and decorated like a champ) in Fair Haven at Halloween parade time.
 I also never got over the all-in-good-fun scare, the gore and the ghoulish and eventually became a cast member and make-up artist at one of largest, most noted haunted attraction on the east coast — The Haunted Mansion.

 And I’m not scared o’ that, either!

 So, yes, the Retro Pic(s) of the day honor the memory of the Fair Haven Halloween Parade.
 Enjoy and send us your retro Halloween parade pics and memories!
 Trick or treat?